Posted on: 17-03-2015 in Retirement Planning

 On the contrary, in countries with forced heirship, you only have this freedom with the part of your estate left after the protected heirs get their legal share.
 If your Will contained wishes in conflict with that, the protected heirs would most likely succeed in attacking it.

 How Can Forced Heirship Be Avoided?

 It is obvious that forced heirship can complicate inheritance, especially when you are living abroad or have assets in multiple countries.
-In our next article we will look at the practical implications and possible ways how forced heirship can be avoided.
+In our next article, we will look at the practical implications and possible ways of how forced heirship can be avoided.